ubidots/ubidots-arduino-gprs/README.rst

 Ubidots-Arduino-GPRS
 =====================

-Ubidots-Arduino-GPRS provides an example of sending data to Ubidots from the Arduino GPRS shield, which uses the SIM900.
+Ubidots-Arduino-GPRS provides an example to send data to Ubidots from the Arduino GPRS shield, which uses the SIM900 modem.

 What you'll need:
 --------------
-* Arduino uno
+* An Arduino Uno
-* GPRS shield SIM900
+* A GPRS shield, based on the SIM900 modem

 A Quick example
 ----------------